imxrt-rs/imxrt-hal/CONTRIBUTING.md

 - i.MX RT 1061
 - i.MX RT 1062

-We try to use the term "family" to describe related chips across RMs.
-The 10xx family is for all i.MX RT 10xx MCUs, and the 11xx family is for the bigger, faster MCUs.

 ## Running hardware tests

 Our CI system ensures that the HAL build for all processor variants.
 But, we